Undocumented Student Resources

 PLU Career Opportunities Board offers listings of on campus jobs and internship opportunities.

 - Students without DACA – Federal law prohibits employers, including PLU, from knowingly employing someone who does not have authorization to work in the United States.
 There are, however, PLU has opportunities for undocumented students to gain valuable experience through volunteering, scholarships, and paid fellowships.
-Students without DACA interested in paid and unpaid on campus opportunity should email undocu@plu.edu or connect with The Diversity Center staff.
+Students without DACA interested in paid and unpaid on campus opportunity should email undocu@plu.edu or connect with the Center for DJS staff.

 A few on campus paid leadership opportunities that do not require work authorization: